Bruins score 3 PPG, beat Capitals 4-1 for 3-1 series lead - WTMJ

 After three straight overtime games in which neither team managed as much as a two-goal lead, the Bruins made it 2-0 on Pastrnak’s power-play goal 29 seconds into the third.
 The 25% capacity crowd had barely settled down before Jake DeBrusk’s shot bounced high off the glass behind Ilya Samsonov and landed in the crease for Coyle to poke it into the net.

-Behind the play, oft-suspended Capitals forward Tom Wilson put a few extra shots on Boston’s Nick Ritchie, and the rest of the Bruins cut short their celebration to go help out — one of many scuffles in the game.
+Behind the play, Wilson put a few extra shots on Nick Ritchie — one of many scuffles in the game.
+For the second straight game, Rask was the target of a Capitals hit; Bruins defenseman Kevan Miller was sent to the hospital by a high hit from Dmitry Orlov.

+“Their guy left his feet, borderline late, and drove right under his chin,” said Bruins coach Bruce Cassidy, who added that Miller left the rink for the hospital.
+“It’s unfortunate for Kevan, but we’ll see how he is.”

 Alex Ovechkin made it 3-1 with 15 minutes left in the game when his shot was deflected into the net by Bruins defenseman Brandon Carlo.
 It was Ovechkin’s first goal of the 2021 playoffs and the 71st of his postseason career, moving him past Steve Yzerman and into a tie with Bryan Trottier for 16th most in NHL history.

-But Matt Grzelcyk restored the three-goal lead on a power-play goal — Boston’s third of the game — with five minutes left.
-Brad Marchand also scored for Boston, which will have a chance to eliminate the Capitals in Game 5 in Washington on Sunday.
+But Grzelcyk restored the three-goal lead on Boston’s third power-play goal, with five minutes left.

-The victory was the 54th in the playoffs for Rask, breaking the Bruins franchise record that was set by Hall of Famer Gerry Cheevers in 1980.

 Samsonov, whose overtime turnover in his playoff debut helped Boston claim Game 3, made 33 saves for Washington.
 He struggled to hold onto his stick — losing it three times in the second period — and had to skate off a knee injury at one point but remained in the game.